A measure of choice irrationality based on opposite judgements: Compromise-based degree of irrationality

-Note that, when $j=\vert X\vert-1$, the verification of the property expressed in the Definition \ref{DEF:violation_independent_selection_i_items} is way more complex.
-Indeed, first the experiment must check condition (ii), by looking at any $D\subset X$ of cardinality lower than $\vert X\vert-1$.
-Second, he needs to establish the existence of a set $\{x_1,\cdots,x_{\vert X\vert-1}\}$ satisfying conditions (iii)(a) and (iii)(b).
-Strongly harmful choices display an erratic behavior that, even if it can be characterized, and explained by self-punishment, lacks identification.
-Indeed, Lemma~\ref{LEMMA:RSP_non_testable_method} and Definition~\ref{DEF:strongly_harmful_choices} imply that any linear order justifies a strongly harmful choice by means of a rationalization by self-punishment containing the harmful distortion with the highest index, namely $\vert X\vert -1$.
-Moreover, as the size of the ground set increases, strongly harmful behavior becomes prevalent.
-Before formally showing this fact, we need some notation.
-We denote $\mathscr{P}^{sh}$ the property of being strongly harmful.\footnote{Recall that a \textsl{property of choices} is a set $\mathscr{P}$ of choices that is closed under isomorphism.
+Note that the verification of the property expressed in the Definition~\ref{DEF:violation_independent_selection_i_items} when $j=\vert X\vert-1$ is way more complex.
+Indeed, first the { experimenter} must check condition (i), by looking at any $D\subset X$ of cardinality lower than $\vert X\vert-1$.
+Second, he needs to establish the existence of a set $\{x_1,\cdots,x_{\vert X\vert-1}\}$ satisfying conditions (ii)(a) and (ii)(b).
+Irrational choices with maximal compromise display an erratic behavior that, even if it can be characterized, lacks identification.
+Indeed, Lemma~\ref{LEMMA:RSP_non_testable_method} and Definition~\ref{DEF:strongly_harmful_choices} imply that an irrational choice with maximal compromise admits a rationalization by compromise on \textit{any} preference.
+Moreover, as the size of the ground set increases, irrational behavior with maximal compromise becomes prevalent.
+Before formally showing this fact, I need some notation.
+I denote $\mathscr{P}^{\,\text{IMC}}$ the property of being irrational with maximal compromise.\footnote{Recall that a \textsl{property of choices} is a set $\mathscr{P}$ of choices that is closed under isomorphism.
 Equivalently, it is a formula of second-order logic, which involves quantification over elements and sets, has a symbol for choice, and is invariant under choice isomorphisms.
-Therefore, to say that a property $\mathscr{P}$ holds for $c$ means that $c' \in \mathscr{P}$ for all choices $c'$ isomorphic to $c$.} Moreover, we denote by $T(X)$ and $T(X,\mathscr{P}^{sh})$ respectively the total number of choices on a ground set $X$, and the total number of choices on $X$ satisfying the property $\mathscr{P}^{sh}$ .
-We have:
+Therefore, to say that a property $\mathscr{P}$ holds for $c$ means that $c' \in \mathscr{P}$ for all choices $c'$ isomorphic to $c$.} Moreover, I denote by $T(X)$ and $T\left(\mathscr{P}^{\,\text{IMC}},X\right)$ respectively the total number of choices on a ground set $X$, and the total number of choices on $X$ satisfying the property $\mathscr{P}^{\,\text{IMC}}$ .
+I have:

-\begin{theorem} As $\vert X\vert$ goes to infinity, $\frac{T(X,\mathscr{P}^{sh})}{T(X)}$ tends to one. \end{theorem}
+\begin{theorem} As $\vert X\vert$ goes to infinity, $\frac{T\left(\mathscr{P}^{\,\text{IMC}}, X\right)}{T(X)}$ tends to one. \end{theorem}

-Theorem~\ref{THM:ubiquity_maximally_harmful_choices} shows that almost all the observed choices can be explained only by assuming that the DM adopts the most severe self-punishment.
-Thus, such extreme behavior becomes prevalent as the number of feasible alternatives grows.
-The statement of Theorem~\ref{THM:ubiquity_maximally_harmful_choices} is compatible with empirical evidence: consumers that face large assortments tend to show instability and reversal of their preferences \citep{Chernev2003,MogilnerRudnickIyengar2008, ChernevBockenholtGoodman2015}.